André Singer (producer)

 André Felix Vitus Singer OBE FRAI is a British documentary film-maker and an anthropologist.
 He is currently Chief Creative Officer of Spring Films Ltd of London, a Professorial Research Associate at the London School of Oriental and African Studies, and emeritus president of the Royal Anthropological Institute of Great Britain and Ireland where he was president from 2014 to 2018.

-Born in London, he studied at University Hall, Buckland, then at Keble College, and subsequently at Exeter College, at Oxford University under Professor Sir E.E.
+Born in London, he studied at University Hall, Buckland, then at Keble College, and subsequently at Exeter College, both at Oxford University, under Professor Sir E.E.
 Evans-Pritchard, specialising in Iran and Afghanistan for his doctorate.
 He started working in television in the early 1970s as a researcher, then as a producer and director for the Disappearing World series at Granada Television, eventually taking over from Brian Moser as the Series Editor.

 Biography

 His wife is anthropologist and writer Lynette Singer.